-This project comprises a new elementary school with daycare on the site of the old MacLeod Public School.
-The building was designed to meet the RDSB’s sustainable design goals, and includes in-slab hydronic heating, high-efficiency HVAC systems, exterior solar shading devices, a high performance building envelope, zero ZOC emitting materials, and the infrastructure to accept roof-mounted solar panels.
-JLR worked closely with the RDSB to create a simple design that yielded low tender prices, allowing the Board to add items to the project scope.
+The building meets several sustainable design goals, including in-slab hydronic heating, high-efficiency HVAC systems, exterior solar shading devices, a high performance building envelope, zero ZOC emitting materials, and the infrastructure to accept roof-mounted solar panels.
+Our team worked closely with the RDSB to create a simple design that yielded low tender prices, allowing the Board to add items to the project scope.
 As a result, the project was completed on time and under budget.

-By collaborating with the RDSB, JLR was able to incorporate elements that support the curriculum and help teachers inspire young minds.
-For example, the atrium floor contains a starburst pattern embedded into the flooring.
-When the floor is more closely examined, one discovers that the lines radiating from a centre circle point to capital cities of all provinces and territories in Canada, as well as the capital cities of countries around the world.
-A vinyl wall graphic accompanies each directional line and provides the GPS coordinates, a symbol for, and the distance to each city.
-The opportunity to educate young minds was woven into the fabric of the school, so the building itself helps teach students about the world around them.
+By collaborating with the RDSB, we were able to incorporate elements that support the curriculum and help teachers inspire young minds.
+The opportunity to educate was physically woven into the fabric of the school, allowing the building itself to teach students about the world around them.
+For example, the atrium floor contains an embedded starburst pattern that, when more closely examined, reveals lines radiating from a centre circle that point to capital cities in Canada and around the world.
+A vinyl wall graphic accompanies each directional line and provides GPS coordinates, a symbol, and the distance to each city.